 - Sleep on a satin or silk pillowcase.
 These are smoother than other fabrics and can decrease hair tangles.

 - Brush or comb your hair gently with a soft-bristle brush or comb.
 Start brushing or combing your hair at the ends and gently work your way up to your scalp.
-You can also finger-comb your hair by moistening your fingers with water.
+You can also comb through your hair with your fingers.
+Wet your fingers with water first.

 - If your hair is long, you may want to have it cut short before you begin treatment.